Alaska Peninsula brown bear: Appearance

 Alaska Peninsula brown bears are among the largest types of brown bear in the world.
-They usually measure 8 ft in length, usually have a shoulder height of about 4 to 4 1/2ft or 1.22 to 1.37 meters (137 cm), and a hindfoot length of 11 in.
+They usually measure 8 ft in length, usually have a shoulder height of about 4 to 4 1/2 ft or 1.22 to 1.37 meters (137 cm), and a hindfoot length of 11 in.
 One study found that the average weight for a coastal male was around 408 kg, and 227 kg for a female.
 One of the tallest Alaskan brown bears was measured at 2.74 m tall.
 An occasional huge male brown has been recorded which greatly exceeds ordinary size, with weights reported up to 680 kg.
 A large coastal male of this size may stand up to 3 m tall on its hind legs, and be up to 1.5 m at the shoulder.
 The biggest individual on record was shot in 1948 near Cold Bay.
 Its weight was estimated at 725 to 771 kg.
 This bear just came out of hibernation and carried little or no fat; that means the animal would have weighed around 839 kg at the end of the summer.
 Although variable from blonde to nearly black, grizzly bear fur is typically brown in color with white tips.
 A pronounced hump appears on their shoulders; the hump is a good way to distinguish a black bear from a grizzly bear, as black bears do not have this hump.